 Added by Lisa Penn on July 15, 2012 at 9:35am — No Comments

 You want to get over his affair somehow, rebuild the trust and save your marriage, but constant suspicion is eating you away.
-All your energy is…Continue
+All your energy is consumed by watching his actions, trying to detect any hint that…Continue

 Added by Lisa Penn on July 15, 2012 at 9:30am — No Comments